solidity-evm-knowledgebase/upgradeable-contracts/README.md

 ## Implementations Of Proxy Contracts

-3 implementation types

 ### 1. Transparent Proxy Pattern

+Transparent Proxy Pattern includes the upgrade functionality in the proxy contract.

+The proxy contract should have the "upgradeTo(address)" method, which will update the address of the implementation contract.

-Admins can't call implementation contract functions.
-They can only call admin functions (functions that govern the upgrade, located in the proxy contract)
+Admins can only call admin functions: functions in the proxy contract that govern the upgrade.
+Users can only call implementation functions.
+(Delegation of contract calls depends on the caller's address, delegated to implementation contract only if the caller is not a proxy admin).
-Users only call implementation functions

 ### 2. Universal Upgradeable Proxies (UUPS)